 While breastfeeding, it’s impossible to predict how your body would respond to this compound that has been stabilized.
 This suggests that although it is likely biocompatible, the unique processes your skin employs to heal could be disrupted, and the effects are unpredictable.

-According to a government-backed NCBI study, while dermal fillers like hyaluronic acid are generally well-tolerated in non-lactating adults, there is limited to no research evaluating their safety during breastfeeding.
+According to a government-backed NCBI study, while dermal fillers like hyaluronic acid are generally well-tolerated in non-lactating adults, there is limited to no research evaluating hyaluronic acid breastfeeding safety.

 At Diaminy Aesthetics, your health and that of your baby are priorities.
-For these reasons, we recommend that new mothers avoid injectable treatments, including lip fillers with hyaluronic acid, until they complete breastfeeding.
+For these reasons, we recommend that new mothers avoid injectable treatments, including lip fillers natural or those with hyaluronic acid, until they complete breastfeeding.

 Why Experts Recommend Waiting